 As often happens in Hollywood, old friendships aided them in their goal.
-Barwood told Fangoria in 1981: “Luckily, through our friendships with Lucas and Spielberg, we got a very close side-line view of the making of Close Encounters, the making of Star Wars, and the formation of Industrial Light & Magic.
-We had a pretty fair idea of how this would be done, just from our knowledge of how these films, in general, are made.
-We knew what could be done, in general, and which things could never be done, so we wrote within those limits — which must be recognized, even with today’s high-technology special effects.”
+Thanks to their friendship with George Lucas and Steven Spielberg, both Barwood and Robbins were able to follow the production of films such as Star Wars and Close Encounters of the Third Kind, thus giving them an idea of how special effects-centered films are made.
+This, in turn, allowed them to give themselves certain limits when writing the script.
+Barwood told Fangoria in 1981: “we knew what could be done, in general, and which things could never be done, so we wrote within those limits — which must be recognized, even with today’s high-technology special effects.”
 He added in a Cinefex article, “We were close onlookers, if not actual participants; and as a result, we had our wits about us when we started the project.”

-Many of Barwood and Robbins’s precedent, unproduced screenplays also featured fantasy and science-fiction elements in their stories, also due to the authors’ long-time interest in those two genres.
-Work on the script began in the same year.
-In order to keep expenses reasonable (the final budget amounted to about 18 million dollars), “we designed it so that the Dragon would be in the movie as little as possible and yet be satisfying; and we always felt it would be safer to keep the creature in the dark, so you didn’t see the wires and the hooks and the levers and the matte lines.
-So the Dragon was always appearing in dimly lit circumstances.
+In order to keep expenses reasonable (the final budget amounted to about 18 million dollars), “we designed it so that the dragon would be in the movie as little as possible and yet be satisfying; and we always felt it would be safer to keep the creature in the dark, so you didn’t see the wires and the hooks and the levers and the matte lines.
+So the dragon was always appearing in dimly lit circumstances.
 Even in the final battle the level of light was low because of the eclipse, which was brought on purely to help the special effects: ‘uh, get the lights down!
 He’s coming back!'”

-During the progression of Dragonslayer‘s script, Barwood and Robbins decided to hire very early a creature designer, in order to aid the presentation of the project.
-Their choice fell on David Bunnett, a fantasy illustrator with no precedent experiences in film designing.
-The artist had previously collaborated with Janet Robbins — Matthew’s wife — in illustrating a weekly fantasy story, which featured a Dragon.
-Bunnett was at first reluctant in becoming involved in the production of a motion picture but eventually accepted the offer.
+As the script was being written, Barwood and Robbins made the early decision to hire a creature designer that would produce dragon illustrations.
+Those would aid in the process of pitching the project to studios.
+Their choice fell on David Bunnett, a fantasy illustrator with no previous experiences in film design.
+The artist had previously collaborated with Janet Robbins — Matthew’s wife — in illustrating a weekly fantasy story, which featured a dragon.
+Bunnett was at first reluctant in becoming involved in the production of a motion picture, but eventually accepted the offer.
 His illustrations provided an original direction to follow for the design of Vermithrax.
-Additionally, he aided the two writers with the storyboarding of the script.
-Paramount finally bought and financed Dragonslayer, but not before a long and intensive persuasion on the two writers’ part.
+He also aided the two writers with the storyboarding process.
+Their efforts paid off: greenlight for Dragonslayer was given by Paramount Pictures.

-The creative minds found their inspirations in prehistoric life.
-Specifically, a genre of Pterosaurs from the Jurassic period, Rhamphorhynchus, inspired the filmmakers.
+The creative minds found their inspiration in prehistoric life.
+Specifically, a pterosaur from the Jurassic period became the filmmakers’ muse.
 Barwood continues: “the basic model is a flying reptile called the Rhamphorhynchus.
-If you’re into Pterosaurs, you know that there are some that had no tails at all and instead had long back legs that extended outward to create tension on the wing membranes.
+If you’re into pterosaurs, you know that there are some that had no tails at all and instead had long back legs that extended outward to create tension on the wing membranes.
 Rhamphorhynchus, on the other hand, had a very long tail with a sort of spatulate piece at the very back, like a leaf, which was the stabilizer.
-That was the basic anatomical plan, although [the Dragon] in its details it does not resemble a Rhamphorhynchus at all.
-David did it so we could have a Dragon which could look magnificent when it was flying, and was strange and horrible when it was clumping around in its cave.”
+That was the basic anatomical plan, although [the dragon] in its details it does not resemble a Rhamphorhynchus at all.
+David did it so we could have a dragon which could look magnificent when it was flying, and was strange and horrible when it was clumping around in its cave.”

-Given DragonSlayer was set in the dark ages, an in-depth research was done on mythological Dragons of the medieval dark ages.
-In the end, it proved practically fruitless.
-Bunnett commented: “I did a lot of looking around at Dragon literature.
-It was interesting but ultimately basically useless stuff.
-I found that Dragons, as shown in the old pictures, were just plain goofy.
-Or else they would be very nicely done, but done by a sculptor or painter to fulfill the function needed by the art piece that was under way — basically a one-purpose Dragon.
-If the Dragon were shown in the air, for example, it would look very nice; but there would be no explanation of what this Dragon does when it’s not in the air.
+Given Dragonslayer was set in the dark ages, an in-depth research was performed on dragons from medieval lore and art.
+Bunnett commented: “I did a lot of looking around at dragon literature.
+It was interesting but, ultimately, basically useless stuff.
+I found that dragons, as shown in the old pictures, were just plain goofy.
+Or else they would be very nicely done, but done by a sculptor or painter to fulfill the function needed by the art piece that was under way — basically a one-purpose dragon.
+If the dragon were shown in the air, for example, it would look very nice; but there would be no explanation of what this dragon does when it’s not in the air.
 Or, if it were shown on the ground, it would be this amazing ferocious thing, and it would have little bitty bumblebee wings and bright butterfly colors.
 You just knew that that would never fly, ever.”
-Bunnett added in an interview with Weird Worlds: “Designing a Dragon isn’t just a matter of sticking wings on a Dinosaur.
+Bunnett added in an interview with Weird Worlds: “Designing a dragon isn’t just a matter of sticking wings on a dinosaur.
 Vermithrax is 40 feet long, with a wingspan of 90 feet.
 But she had to look light enough to fly.
 So most of her weight is at the head, neck, and shoulders.
 The rest of her is pretty streamlined.”

-Considerable time was spent in elaborating the appearance of Vermithrax’s head — due to its importance in the characterization of the Monster.
+Vermithrax’s head became a puzzling challenge, as well.
 Bunnett said: “that’s really where the personality is expressed to a great degree, and that was a tough one.
 We went round and round on that, and we seemed to alternate between too plain, nothing-going-on-here, and ridiculous rococo [late baroque] ornaments flopping all over the place.
-But one Saturday afternoon, as I was watching football on TV with my little sketchpad on my knee, suddenly I just came up with an idea which was the solution to the Dragon.
+But one Saturday afternoon, as I was watching football on TV with my little sketchpad on my knee, suddenly I just came up with an idea which was the solution to the dragon.
 It was the bony ridge over the eyes, sort of sweeping back over the temples and becoming the horns.
 That turned out to be the motif that made everything else work.”
-Regarding the mouth of the creature, nature once again proved influential; Rattlesnakes were used as a reference when designing Vermithrax’s jaws.
+The configuration of Vermithrax’s jaws was based on crocodiles, lizards, and in particular, rattlesnakes.
 “I came to realize that you had to construct the jaw similar to a snake’s jaw.
 If you have a simple hinge with one pivot point, it just looks like a duck.
 What has to happen is it has to, first of all, develop some height at the back of the mouth, and secondly the lower jaw has to move back.
 Otherwise, it just won’t have it.”

-Vermithrax’s legs were, instead, actually based on a common chicken’s foot Phil Tippett had sent to the writers.
+Vermithrax’s legs were based on a common chicken’s foot Phil Tippett had sent to the writers.
 Barwood mentioned: “it was a big beast, but it had to be able to fly.
 So it needed to be very lightweight, like a bird — which wouldn’t be that unusual since reptiles are sort of related to birds, through the dinosaurs.
 Phil went out and got a chicken foot and we made a model of it and blew that up.
-So that’s literally the Dragon’s foot — a gigantic chicken foot.”
+So that’s literally the dragon’s foot — a gigantic chicken foot.”

-Important effects artists joined the project in fall 1979, including Brian Johnson (who had precedently worked on The Empire Strikes Back and Alien).
-The ILM crew unit was under the supervision of Dennis Muren — and included Phil Tippett and Ken Ralston as “the key Dragon effects people.”
+Important effects artists joined the project in fall 1979, including Brian Johnson, an Empire and Alien veteran.
+The ILM crew unit was under the supervision of Dennis Muren — and included Phil Tippett and Ken Ralston as “the key dragon effects people.”
 Many crewmembers spent time on both Dragonslayer and Raiders of the Lost Ark, another film produced in the same time.

-Once the Dragon design was approved, David Bunnett — with no precedent experiences in sculpting — created a small-scale maquette in clay and sent it to Industrial Light & Magic.
+Once the dragon design was approved, David Bunnett — with no previous experiences in sculpting — created a small-scale maquette in clay and sent it to Industrial Light & Magic.
 Phil Tippett designed the final Vermithrax based on this prototype.
 “Dave’s design was more of a direction,” said Chris Walas, one of the key members of the special effects crew.
 “It was really Phil that refined and defined the final design.”
-Tippett mentioned some criteria involved in the refinement: “my whole objective was to take their basic notion of a long-necked, long-tailed quadruped, and make it serviceable as a stop-motion puppet.
-And I did that mainly by making necessary aesthetic changes in musculature, relation of body parts, and overall scale consistency that a real 40-foot animal would have.”
+Criteria involved in the refinement included adapting the design to the limits of a stop-motion creature: “my whole objective was to take their basic notion of a long-necked, long-tailed quadruped, and make it serviceable as a stop-motion puppet,” said Tippett, “and I did that mainly by making necessary aesthetic changes in musculature, relation of body parts, and overall scale consistency that a real 40-foot animal would have.”

 Tippett also added in an interview with the Visual Effects Blog: “I developed the character further so it could be properly articulated, so it could move in a way that seemed naturalistically possible.
 The requirement from the script was that she be a very cranky, dangerous, very old dragon, perhaps thousands of years old.
 She was the last dragon, the last of her kind.”